landongrindheim/landongrindheim.github.io/_posts/2019-06-28-git-bisect-by-example.markdown

 git bisect bad 0d328c9
 ```

-Git needs to know when we know things were in a good state.
-Since we know our
+Next, we need to tell Git the last known good state.
+Since we know our bug
-bug wasn't around in `c8e67bd`, we'll tell Git to use that.
+wasn't around in `c8e67bd`, we'll use that.

 ```bash
 git bisect good c8e67bd